gavinmatt/main/src/content/blog/cooking-essentials-sous-vide.md

 Feel free to skip ahead and just grab a copy of The Food Lab (or skim the same content [here](https://www.seriouseats.com/food-lab-complete-guide-to-sous-vide-steak)).
 Kenji Lopez-Alt has done more to pioneer this and other cooking methods than anyone else, and is responsible for a majority of the recipes you’ll find in the Anova app.

-Like above, I will use steak as an example of how to cook using sous vide.
-Just keep in mind that this platform is insanely flexible.
+Like above, I will use steak (and sometimes pork) as an example of how to cook using sous vide.
+Just keep in mind that this method is insanely flexible.
 I’ve seen recipes that involve any protein you can think of and extend even to complex dishes like butter chicken, egg bites, and ice cream.

 <b>Step 1: Pick Your Steaks</b>